sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 In this guide, you'll set up alerts for two teams (ops and dev) with separate Slack channels.
 Assume each team wants to be alerted only for the things they care about, using their team's Slack channel.
+To achieve this, you can use a [pipeline][16] or a [handler set][17].
+This guide describes how to configure both options.

-To achieve this, you'll create two types of Sensu resources:
+Routing alerts requires two types of Sensu resources:

-- **Event handlers** to store contact preferences for the ops team, the dev team, and a fallback option
+- **Handlers** to store contact preferences for the ops team, the dev team, and a fallback option
 - **Event filters** to match contact labels to the right handler

 Here's a quick overview of the configuration to set up contact routing.
 The check definition includes the `contacts: dev` label, which will result in alerts to the dev team but not to the ops team or the fallback option.

+## TO-DO: Replace the diagram below

 {{< figure src="/images/contact-routing1.png" alt="Diagram that shows an event generated with a check label, matched to the dev team's handler using a contact filter, and routed to the dev team's Slack channel" link="/images/contact-routing1.png" target="_blank" >}}
 <!-- Diagram source: https://www.lucidchart.com/documents/edit/f66c930f-295d-458c-bde3-4e55edd9b2e8/0 -->